 What type of reader do you have?

-- A child who would prefer to do anything OTHER than read, or a child who would prefer to never do anything EXCEPT read books?
+Or you have a child with disabilities?
+A child who is identified as gifted?
+A child who would prefer to do anything OTHER than read, or a child who would prefer to never do anything EXCEPT read books?

 Whoever your reader is … this book will help you help them find a love of reading.

-Why is a love of reading important?
-No matter who they are or what they like, if they love reading … if they find some corner of the written word that speaks to them … then they will know how to find the answers to anything that interests them.
+Because no matter who a child is or what they like in life, if they love reading … if they find some corner of the written word that speaks to them … then they will know how to find the answers to anything that interests them.

 For starters he will answer all those questions that nag in your mind.
 Questions like: